Arseniy15032285/PrikolDLC-Arsenal-/README.md

 # PrikolDLC
-- An Arsenal script with "wow" design
+- An Arsenal script with "Zenin" design

 - Script state: **ALPHA**